ALTIS: Modernizing GPGPU Benchmarking: The Benchmark Suite

 Level 1 benchmarks include basic parallel algorithms which are common tasks in parallel computing and often used in kernels of real applications.
 While these applications represent a subset of the Berkeley dwarfs, they are complex enough to represent real applications domains.

-\textbf{GUPS (Random Memory Access)} stands for Giga-updates per second.
+\paragraphbe{GUPS} stands for Giga-updates per second.
 It measures how frequently a computer can issue updates to randomly generated RAM locations.
 This benchmarks stresses the latency and bandwidth of the device.
 This test is important because the random memory performance directly maps to the application performance.
+This is adapted from the HPCC\cite{Luszczek:2006:HCB:1188455.1188677} benchmark suite, extended to simplify the tuning of DRAM footprint.

-\textbf{Breadth First Search (Unified Memory)} runs and measures the performance for breadth-first search, a common graph traversal algorithm.
+\paragraphbe{Breadth First Search} measures the performance for breadth-first search, a common graph traversal algorithm.
 This application was included because it is control-flow intensive.
-This benchmark is also chosen to test unified memory feature in CUDA.
+This benchmark is adapted from Rodinia, extended with modern CUDA feature support.

-\textbf{General Matrix Multiply} is an application that measures the performance for different types matrix multiplications.
+\paragraphbe{General Matrix Multiply} is an application that measures the performance for different types of matrix multiplications.
 The types of matrix multiplications include single and double precision tests with and without transposing the input matrices.
+This benchmark is adapted from SHOC with added support for half precision arithmetic, Tensor Cores, and new CUDA features.

-\textbf{Pathfinder (HyperQ)} is an application that runs a shortest-path algorithm which serves as a test of irregular parallelism.
+\paragraphbe{Pathfinder} performs a shortest-path algorithm which serves as a test of irregular parallelism.
 While most conventional parallel algorithms have uniform behaviors across the different threads, irregular algorithms are characterized by different threads performing different executions.
 Depending on graph connectivity, different threads can experience unique behaviors.
 In addition to this, pathfinder will experience much higher control flow unit utilization compared to regular parallelism algorithms as each thread needs to decide how to execute independently.
-Therefore, we decided to include HyperQ in this test.
+This benchmark is adapted from Rodinia, extended with new CUDA feature support.

-\textbf{Sort} is an application that runs a fast radix sort \cite{5161005} on an array of integers.
-It operates on key-value pairs of single precision floating point data.\\
+\paragraphbe{Sort} performs fast radix sort \cite{5161005} on an array of integers.
+This benchmark was originally included in SHOC.
+In \ALTIS{}, the workload is extended to simplify dataset size tuning and new CUDA feature support.